In this article, I will cover

 - The factors which influence laziness

 - How to overcome laziness

 You thought you were lazy?
 Let’s see if you can beat this story.
+The whole incident is narrated by a bystander on a ship.

-A bystander narrates the story in a ship.
 One morning, our narrator was having breakfast when a man showed up zombie-eyed.
 He grabbed a bagel and sat on a table next to him.
 He did not seem to be in a mood to do anything.